CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 **When using SD Connect to upload  data to CSC, you have three possibilities for encryption:**

    1) You can simply upload the data using SD Connect, via your web browser, with the **default encryption options**.
 The files will be encrypted with the services encryption key and compatible with other services components.
 They will be decrypted in an automated manner when accessed using SD Desktop, but you will not be able to decrypt the files after download.
+We are developing a new feature that will simplify the download option and will be soon available as part of the SD Connect user interface.

    2)  You can upload the data using SD Connect via web browser, and **add your public encryption key**.
 The files will be encrypted with the services encryption key by default, and they will be compatible with other services components.
 However, you will also be able to download and decrypt the data when necessary.